Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 To establish the connection, you need to have a private SHH key locally stored in the correct location.
   * If you are using Cygwin, your private key has to be in `~/.ssh/id_rsa`.
   * If you are using PowerShell or CMD, your private key has to be in `%USERPROFILE%\.ssh` If you don't have a private key, you can use `PuTTYgen.exe` to generate one.
 Make sure that the private key is not be password protected.
 To generate a key, follow the instructions here: [Puttygen Instructions](https://www.ssh.com/ssh/putty/windows/puttygen)

-- Once the key is generated, you need to save it.
+Once the key is generated, you need to save it.
-  * If you are using Cygwin, copy the file to `~/.ssh`
+- If you are using Cygwin, copy the file to `~/.ssh`
-  * If you are using Powershell or CMD, save it to `%USERPROFILE%\.ssh as id_rsa`
+- If you are using Powershell or CMD, save it to `%USERPROFILE%\.ssh as id_rsa`

 ### Running the VM

-When the box is successfully deployed in the Vagrant registry, you can boot the Virtual Machine.
+When the box is successfully deployed in the Vagrant registry, you can boot the virtual machine.
 - Execute the following command:
 `vagrant up`
 The VM should be up and running in a short time, although you won't see it when it starts.
 Vagrant doesn't use a UI to run the VM, so you have to SSH to the box in order to interact with the machine.